greydwarf/WatchList/README.md

 * [zstd](https://github.com/facebook/zstd) - Zstandard - Fast real-time compression algorithm.
 Developed by Facebook.
 [BSD]

 ### Serialization
+Most of the time, protobuf is a good balance of features, ease of use, and perfomance.
+Sometimes though, you just want your data to be human readable and widely adoptable.
+In that case, reach for JSON.
+Sometimes you want performance above all else.
+Flatbuffers is for these cases.
 * [FlatBuffers](https://github.com/google/flatbuffers) - A Memory efficient serialization library.
 [Apache2]
 * [protobuf](https://github.com/protocolbuffers/protobuf) - Protocol Buffers - Google's data interchange format.
 [BSD]
 * [json](https://github.com/nlohmann/json) - JSON for Modern C++.